zahrah-kargo/excellerate-pipeline/README.md

 Your tasks are to create 2 pipelines that fulfill the following requirements.
 Stubs are provided.

-1. Build
+* Build

-  a.
-Pipeline should trigger on all pushes to master branch.
+  * Pipeline should trigger on all pushes to master branch.
-  b.
-Build and tag a docker image of the app.
+  * Build and tag a docker image of the app.
 Give the docker image a tag corresponding to the git commit hash.
-  c.
-Push the image to a repository.
+  * Push the image to a repository.
 Either:
-    - Personal docker hub account (public repository), or
+    * Personal docker hub account (public repository), or
-    - (Bonus) kargotech-prod GCR.
+    * (Bonus) kargotech-prod GCR.

-2. Test
+* Test

-  a.
-Pipeline should trigger on all PR.
+  * Pipeline should trigger on all PR.
-  b.
-Run unit test for selected app
+  * Run unit test for selected app
-    - Golang: go test
+    * Golang: go test
-    - Python: pytest
+    * Python: pytest
-    - Nodejs: npm test (mocha)
+    * Nodejs: npm test (mocha)

-c.
-(Bonus) Get code coverage and store the result on Actions summary
+  * (Bonus) Get code coverage and store the result on Actions summary